GoogleCloudPlatform/practical-ml-vision-book/README.md

 Now available in early release

-Estimated publish data: July 2021
+Estimated publish date: July 2021

 ** This is not an official Google product **